 You have been able to right-click on the Google Chrome tab to mute a tab for a while, but Google is now offering the chance to mute a tab by simply clicking on the audio icon that is on the tab instead.

 The idea behind the new audio muting of tabs experiment is to try to offer a simpler way of muting a tab while still not having any caveats.
-If over time people find themselves accidentally unmuting a tab with an accidental click, then that could deter Chrome developers from inducing this as a feature in future builds.
+If over time people find themselves accidentally unmuting a tab with an accidental click, then that could deter Chrome developers from introducing this as a feature in future builds.

 Do note that the features available from the flags page are often test features and will not necessarily still be available in future versions of the web browser.